 — Rhonda Lenton, President and Vice-Chancellor

-- York’s Office of Sustainability is growing, including recruitment for a Chief Sustainability Officer.
+- Growing York’s Office of Sustainability, including recruitment for a Chief Sustainability Officer (COMPLETE)

-- A new one-million-dollar fund for Sustainability Innovation has been announced.
+- A new one-million-dollar fund for Sustainability Innovation (COMPLETE)

-- An open access microlecture series and badge in Sustainable Living is being created.
+- An open access microlecture series and badge in Sustainable Living (COMPLETE)

-- York has pledged to reduce direct and indirect emissions by 45% by 2030.
+- Pledge to reduce direct and indirect emissions by 45% by 2030 (ONGOING)

-In 2022, York reached #33 in the world on the Times Higher Education Impact Rankings, an international benchmark that aligns with the UN's Sustainable Development Goals.
+In 2023, York ranked among the world’s top 40 universities in the Times Higher Education Impact Rankings, an international benchmark that aligns with the UN's Sustainable Development Goals.

 In 2021, York established a new Centre of Excellence called One Water, it aims to address the diverse aspects of the ongoing water sustainability crises.

-In 2022, York was named one of Canada's Greenest employers for the tenth consecutive year.
+In 2023, York was named one of Canada's Greenest employers for the 11th consecutive year.

 In 2015, York became one of the first universities in Canada to phase out the sale of water bottles on its campuses.

-In 2016, York opened the Lillian Meighen Wright Centre in Cost Rica, an eco-campus that operates as a local, national and international hub dedicated to education and research.
+In 2016, York opened the Lillian Meighen Wright Centre in Cost Rica.
+The Las Nubes Ecocampus that operates as a local, national and international hub dedicated to education and research.